-Fifth Sense is partnering with the James Lind Alliance (part of the National Institute of Health Research) to deliver a Priority Setting Partnership (PSP) for smell and taste disorders.
-This will give patients, their families and clinicians the opportunity to share their priorities for future research into conditions that have a significant quality of life impact on so many.
+Fifth Sense is partnered with the James Lind Alliance (part of the National Institute of Health Research) at the beginning of 2022 to deliver a Priority Setting Partnership (PSP) for smell and taste disorders.
+This gave patients, their families and clinicians the opportunity to share their priorities for future research into conditions that have a significant quality of life impact on so many.

-A diverse group of stakeholders including clinicians across ENT, Neurology, Psychology, Primary Care and patient and carer representatives from a range of conditions and causes have come together to form this PSP.
-We want to find out what matters to patients, carers and clinicians in the field of smell and taste disorders to ensure future clinical research will be relevant, focused and cohesive.
+A diverse group of stakeholders including clinicians across ENT, Neurology, Psychology, Primary Care and patient and carer representatives from a range of conditions and causes came together to form the PSP.
+They explored what matters to patients, carers and clinicians in the field of smell and taste disorders to ensure future clinical research is relevant, focused and cohesive.